 Self build register

 The Self Build and Custom Housebuilding Act 2015 requires the Council to keep a register of eligible individuals and groups who wish to self build.
-The provisions in the Act have recently been reinforced by the Housing and Planning Act 2016, with local planning authorities obliged to identify suitable serviced plots with planning permission within the borough to meet this demand from April 2016.
+The provisions in the Act have recently been reinforced by the Housing and Planning Act 2016, with local planning authorities obliged to grant sufficient ‘development permissions’ to meet the demand for self-build and custom housebuilding in their area.

 Cheshire West and Chester launched it’s register to assess demand for self and custom building in January 2016 asking potential self-builders to complete a questionnaire on the type of project they are interested in.
-This demand will then be reflected in the Strategic Housing Delivery Plan and used as evidence to inform Local Plan (Part Two) policies.
-A review of the interest after six months has been completed and can be viewed on the link below:
+This demand will then be reflected in the Strategic Housing Delivery Plan and used as evidence to inform Local Plan (part two) policies.
+A review of the interest after six months has been completed and can be viewed below:

 Whilst there are many variations on self build, essentially there are three main options in Cheshire West and Chester: